Timber Windows vs Aluminium Windows

 Generally, wooden windows are the classic choice for many people.
 Wood is a remarkable material: with proper maintenance and proper professional structures, the wood will still appear completely “fresh” for many years.

-Timber is a material that is easy to process with excellent insulating properties, which also makes it relatively cheap to produce windows and doors in wood.
+Timber is a material that is easy to process with excellent natural insulating properties, which also makes it relatively cheap to produce windows and doors in wood.

 Many people choose to make the classic choice for aesthetic reasons, as it has a much softer and warmer appearance compared to a metal frame.
 In a lighter colour, having painted timber frames on the inside of a house tends to look much more homely.